-You can find all of the resources and activities I’ve shared in this post, plus many more, in this complete Plant Life Cycle Unit.
+Find all of the activities I’ve shared in this post, plus many more, in this complete Plant Life Cycle Unit.

-Centered around a 9-lesson teaching Power Point, and aligned to both Next Generation Science Standards, and CCSS , this science unit includes 12 days of detailed lesson plans, science experiments, anchor charts, posters and response activities.
+Centered around a 9-lesson teaching Power Point, and aligned to both Next Generation Science Standards, and CCSS, this plant science unit includes 12 days of detailed lesson plans, science experiments, anchor charts, posters, assessments and culminating foldable flower booklet.
 See how I use this unit in my classroom.

 I hope you’ve found ideas you can use to excite your students and teach about plants the fun way!
-Be sure to pin this for later so you can use these ideas as you plan!
+Be sure to pin this for later so you’ll have it when you plan!